NetBIOS: History and terminology

 In 1987, a method of providing NetBIOS services atop TCP and UDP packets, NetBIOS over TCP/IP (NBT), was published.
 It was described in RFC 1001 ("Protocol Standard for a NetBIOS Service on a TCP/UDP Transport: Concepts and Methods") and RFC 1002 ("Protocol Standard for a NetBIOS Service on a TCP/UDP Transport: Detailed Specifications").
 The NBT protocol was developed in order to "allow an implementation [of NetBIOS applications] to be built on virtually any type of system where the TCP/IP protocol suite is available," and to "allow NetBIOS interoperation in the Internet."

 After the PS/2 computer hit the market in 1987, IBM released the PC LAN Support Program, which included a driver offering the NetBIOS API.
 The NBF protocol was officially supported by Microsoft on almost every version of Windows up to Windows 2000, but its use has decreased quickly since the development of NBT.
 Microsoft officially dropped support starting with Windows XP, but it is included on the Windows XP CD-ROM and can be installed manually.
 Windows Vista does not include NetBEUI (means NBF) support at all, but the Windows XP NetBEUI support drivers can be used.

 There is some confusion between the names NetBIOS and NetBEUI.
 NetBEUI originated strictly as the moniker for IBM's enhanced 1985 NetBIOS emulator for Token Ring.
 The name NetBEUI should have died there, considering that at the time, the NetBIOS implementations by other companies were known simply as NetBIOS regardless of whether they incorporated the API extensions found in Token Ring's emulator.
 For MS-Net, however, Microsoft elected to name its implementation of the NBF protocol "NetBEUI" – naming its implementation of the transport protocol after IBM's enhanced version of the API.
 Consequently Microsoft file and printer sharing over Ethernet often continues to be called NetBEUI, with the name NetBIOS commonly used only in reference to file and printer sharing over TCP/IP.
 More accurately, the former is NetBIOS Frames (NBF), and the latter is NetBIOS over TCP/IP (NBT).

-Because NBF protocol is unroutable it can only be used to communicate with devices in the same broadcast domain, but being bridgeable it can also be used to communicate with network segments connected to each other via bridges.
-The lack of support for routable networks means that NBF is only well-suited for small to medium-sized networks, where it has such an advantage over TCP/IP that requires little configuration.
-The NetBIOS/NetBEUI services must be implemented atop other protocols, such as IPX and TCP/IP (see above) in order to be of use in an internetwork.
+Because the NBF protocol is unroutable, it can only be used to communicate with devices in the same broadcast domain, but being bridgeable, it can also be used to communicate with network segments connected to each other via bridges.
+The lack of support for routable networks means that NBF is only well-suited for small to medium-sized networks, where it has an advantage over TCP/IP in that it requires little configuration.
+The NetBIOS/NetBEUI services must be implemented atop other protocols, such as IPX and TCP/IP (see above), in order to be of use in an internetwork.